maziac/DeZog/README.md

 ![](documentation/images/main.gif)

-**Note: you need to install at least ZEsarUX version 8.1**

 DeZog lets you use Visual Studio Code (vscode) as development environment for debugging your Z80 assembler programs.
 It's primary intention is to support building new programs, i.e. programs with existing assembler source code.
 (It may also be used without source code to debug binaries but in that case the support is limited and you could probably better directly debug with ZEsarUX.)
 The biggest help it offers is that you are able to step through your sources and that DeZog is aware of all labels and can give hints to what label a number resolves.

 DeZog needs a Remote to  execute the Z80 binaries.
-You can either use the buil-in Z80/ZX simulator or connect to ZEsarUX via a socket connection for more advanced projects.
+You can either use the built-in Z80/ZX simulator or connect to ZEsarUX via a socket connection for more advanced projects.

 Note: DeZog does not include any support for building from assembler sources.
 For this you need a build task and an assembler.
 For an example look here: https://github.com/maziac/z80-sample-program

 **Important note for Windows users:**
 Some people encounter a crash (rainbow/kernel panic) of ZEsarUX at the start of a debug session.
-If that is true for you as well you can experiment with the "loadDelay" option which adds an additional delay at startup.
+If that is true for you as well you can experiment with the "[loadDelay](documentation/Usage.md#zesarux)" option which adds an additional delay at startup.
 This mitigates the problem.
 The default for Windows is 100 (ms).
 If you run into this problem you can try to increase the value to 400 or even 1000.
 (You can also try smaller values than 100).